Board of Directors

 Board Treasurer

-Beverly (Bev) Knutz has served as a Henderson House Board Member since 1999, although she has served Henderson House in various capacities since 1983.
+Beverly (Bev) Knutz (she/her) has served as a Henderson House Board Member since 1999, although she has served Henderson House in various capacities since 1983.
 She currently serves as the Henderson House Board Treasurer.
 Bev has lived in Yamhill County her entire life.
 Bev has worked at J&W Auto Body in McMinnville for 40 years.
 In October of 2015, she was a Nominee for the Governor’s Volunteer Award for the State of Oregon in recognition of her volunteer service for Henderson House.
 She is a trained Domestic Violence and Sexual Assault Advocate and has received trainings in Elder Abuse, Board Leadership and Board Development.
 She loves spending her free time with her two children and three grandchildren.

 Larry Miller